frankwxu/digital-forensics-lab/README.md

 ---

 ## Table of Contents (Newly Added: 1.
-AI for Forensics - Identifying IPs with a Fine-tuned Model, 2.
+AI for Forensics - Identifying IPs with a Fine-tuned Language Model, 2.
 Docker for Digital Forensics, 09/2023)

 - Basic Computer Skills for Digital Forensics